Helene Hibben

-Helene Hibben (1882–1969) was an American artist from Indianapolis.
+Helene Hibben (November 18, 1882– March 18,1968) was an American artist from Indianapolis.
 Hibben was a sculptor and is a confirmed participant in the Indianapolis City Hospital Project.
 She created a large bronze statue for the creation of the Burdsal Units.
 It can still be seen on the campus of Sidney and Lois Eskenazi Hospital.
 She spent a large portion of her life in childcare, caring for children during World War II and teaching at her own school.
+In 1917, Hibben founded the Hibben school for kindergarten and primary grades.